mohitsalodkar/url-shortener/README.md

 ---

-## ⭐ Support

-If you found this project helpful, please consider giving it a ⭐ on GitHub.
+If you found this project useful, feel free to give it a ⭐ on GitHub.